Reconstructing the topology of clones: Topological Monoids

-If $\xi$ is in addition an isomorphism, then it is a homeomorphism by Proposition~\ref{prop:homeo-from-cont}.
-In this situation, is clear from the identification in~\cite{Lascar} that $\overline{\xi}$ is bijective, and that $(\overline{\xi})^{-1}=\overline{(\xi^{-1})}$, because Cauchy sequences in ${\mathscr G}$ correspond to Cauchy sequences in ${\mathscr G'}$ in a one-to-one manner.
+To show~(2), note that if $\xi$ is in addition an isomorphism, then it is a homeomorphism by Proposition~\ref{prop:homeo-from-cont}.
+In this situation, it is clear from the identification in~\cite{Lascar} that $\overline{\xi}$ is bijective, and that $(\overline{\xi})^{-1}=\overline{(\xi^{-1})}$, because Cauchy sequences in ${\mathscr G}$ correspond to Cauchy sequences in ${\mathscr G'}$ in a one-to-one manner.
 Hence, $\overline{\xi}$ is an isomorphism and a homeomorphism. \end{proof}

 \begin{lemma} Let ${\bf M}$ be a closed submonoid of ${\bf O}^{(1)}$ whose group of invertible elements $\mathbf G$ is dense in $\mathbf M$ and has automatic homeomorphicity.
 Assume that the only injective endomorphism of $\bf M$ that fixes every element of $\bf G$ is the identity function $\id_{\mathbf M}$ on $\mathbf M$.
 Then $\bf M$ has automatic homeomorphicity. \end{lemma} \begin{proof} Let ${\bf M}'$ be a closed submonoid of ${\bf O}^{(1)}$, and let $\xi \colon \bf M \rightarrow M'$ be an isomorphism.
 Writing $\mathbf G'$ for the set of invertible elements of $\mathbf M'$, we have that $\xi\rest_{\bf G}$ is an isomorphism between $\mathbf G$ and $\mathbf G'$.
 The group $\bf G$ (and likewise $\mathbf G'$) is a closed subgroup of $\mathbf S$: when we view $\bf M$ as a closed subset of $\mathbf O^{(1)}$, and $\mathbf S$ as the subset of invertibles of $\mathbf O^{(1)}$, then $\mathbf G=\mathbf M\cap\mathbf S$.
 As $\bf G$ has automatic homeomorphicity, we have that $\xi\rest_{\bf G}$ is a homeomorphism between $\bf G$ and $\bf G'$.
 Hence, by Proposition~\ref{Lascar} it extends to a mapping $\overline{\xi\rest_{\bf G}}$ from $\bf M$ to the closure $\overline{{\bf G'}}$ of $\mathbf G'$ in $\mathbf M'$; this extension is an isomorphism and homeomorphism between $\bf M$ and $\overline{{\bf G'}}$.